SylviaThuyLe/omnic_in_microbiology/README.md

-### Omics in Microbiology.Rproj: respirator of the whole project
+### Omics in Microbiology.Rproj: respositor of the whole project
 ### BIOL3991_Omics Project.rmd: code file of the project, you can find code and plots/figures here
 ### README.md: this file where you read all of these